-After a lifetime in London, Antje Moor moved to Paris and joined EMLV to pursue an MBA in Digital Marketing Strategy.
+After a lifetime in London, Antje Moor moved to Paris and joined EMLV to pursue an MBA.
 Earlier this month, she posted an article on Linkedin titled: “Why I decided to do an MBA in Paris?”
 We asked Antje a few questions about her time on campus, her study abroad experience in Paris and the coronavirus lockdown.

 Antje put it well in her article for Linkedin where she explained that “after all, it really doesn’t matter why and when and which age (is right to do an MBA).
 It is everyone’s choice, and when the right time comes, the options are there and hopefully suit everyone.”
 We followed up, asking Antje if she wanted to share her story.
 Here’s what she had to say…